The Brutal Truth About The Lifestyle of Entrepreneurship

 Why?

-In addition to being the most dedicated, you are also the most emotional, the most tired, the most reactive, the most frustrated, the most (insert what you are feeling right now).
+In addition to being the most dedicated, you are also the most emotional, tired, reactive, frustrated, and the most (insert what you are feeling right now).

 You get the picture.

-The pressure, emotion and intensity of being an entrepreneur is often accompanied by a lack of perspective, and a failure to apply to your own behaviour a set of basic principles that will prevent a chaotic business environment.
+The pressure, emotion, and intensity of being an entrepreneur are often accompanied by a lack of perspective and a failure to apply basic principles to your behavior, preventing a chaotic business environment.

-The same drive, self-assurance, and creativity that enable you to create vision, are often the same characteristics that prevent you from bringing that vision to life.
+The same drive, self-assurance, and creativity that enable you to create a vision are often the same characteristics that prevent you from bringing that vision to life.

 Isn’t that a relief?

-You thought you had hundreds of problems to fix and you only have one—YOU.
+You thought you had hundreds of problems to fix and only have one—YOU.

-At first glance, this may seem like a huge slap in the face.
+At first glance, this may seem like a massive slap in the face.

-On the contrary, it is the realization that will unlock your potential and create new skills and opportunities to move your business forward.
+On the contrary, the realization will unlock your potential and create new skills and opportunities to move your business forward.

-Don’t look at this as fixing something that is wrong with you.
+Don’t look at this as fixing something wrong with you.

 Being an entrepreneur is a humbling experience.

-Your friends say to you, “You get to be your own boss.”
+Your friends tell you, “You get to be your own boss.”

 You think to yourself, “It must be cool to make the donuts at Dunkin Donuts.”